 - Pack flip flops and a robe for trips to the bathroom; bring an alarm clock and hair dryer

-- Each hall is "locked down" at night at 7 pm
+- Each hall is "locked down" at night

 - A staff member is available from 7 pm until 7 am to assist your group

 - Staying at SOU is a great way to introduce your students to university life and to open up a whole new world of experiences for them.
 Imagine the possibilities!

 We are pleased you have chosen Southern Oregon University for your educational program and we look forward to helping you plan your visit!
 Please keep and use this checklist to arrange your stay on campus.